 Middle School Sub Plans By Subject

-I have linked to free and paid resources that can help you plan for a sub.
+I have linked to free and paid resources for middle school sub plans that can help you plan for a sub.

-Another great sub assignment is this Pet Memes Assignment.
+Another great sub assignment is the Pet Memes Assignment.
 Use this engaging assignment to get students excited to write.
 Students will first create pet memes by captioning photos of pets with speech bubbles.
 Then they will take one of their favourite photos and write a day in the life narrative piece about that pet.
 This assignment will help teachers cover narrative writing.
 This lesson can be adapted for multiple grade levels as needed.
+You can find the Pet Memes Assignment on Teachers Pay Teachers USD or Shopify CAD.

-If your students LOVE sports leave them with this Professional Basketball Persuasive Writing Assignment.
-In this assignment, students work gathering evidence from a podcast to support their persuasive writing.
-After listening to the evidence presented by the podcast, students must decide who is the greatest of all-time basketball player LeBron James or Michael Jordan.
+If your students LOVE sports, leave them with this Professional Basketball Persuasive Writing Assignment.
+In this assignment, students work on gathering evidence from a podcast to support their persuasive writing.
+After listening to the evidence presented by the podcast, students must decide who the greatest of all-time basketball player is — LeBron James or Michael Jordan.
+You can find the Professional Basketball Persuasive Writing Assignment on Teachers Pay Teachers USD or Shopify CAD.

-Below are links to my favourite ELA sub plans.
+Below are links to my favourite ELA middle school sub plans.

 Activities For Any Novel

-Middle School ELA Emergency Lesson Plans: Use these ready to go pre-made lesson plans for middle school ELA classes.
-Lessons have been divided up into reading, writing, speaking/listening and media literacy.
-Use these lessons to help students review concepts previously taught throughout the year.
+Middle School ELA Emergency Lesson Plans: Use these ready-to-go pre-made lesson plans for middle school ELA classes.
+Lessons have been divided up into reading, writing, speaking/listening, and media literacy.
+Use these middle school sub plans lessons to help students review concepts previously taught throughout the year.
 Lessons can be completed on paper or on the provided Google Slides templates.
-Included activities: Retell, Relate, Reflect, Review Novel Analysis Assignment, Daily Writing Assignment, Podcast Reflection Assignment, Media Review Assignment.
-These lessons are 100% free and can be found here.
+Included Activities: Retell, Relate, Reflect, Review Novel Analysis Assignment, Daily Writing Assignment, Podcast Reflection Assignment, Media Review Assignment.
+These Middle School ELA Emergency Lesson Plans are 100% free and can be found on Teachers Pay Teachers USD or Shopify CAD.

-I leave review sheets, task cards, number talks or games.
-Search for your grade and the grade below math review on Google or Teachers Pay Teachers.
+I leave review sheets, task cards, number talks, or games in my middle school sub plans for math.
+Search for your grade on Google or Teachers Pay Teachers.

-This is a great go-to lesson for any Science class.
-Students watch a video then decide if bottled water is truly the best option.
+These are great go-to lessons for any science class and perfect for your middle school sub plans.
+Students watch a video and then decide if bottled water is truly the best option.

-Leave readings about famous people who influenced history, videos or supplemental textbook work.
-If leaving a video, prepare questions ahead of time or have students complete a 3,2,1 Chart.
-3 New Things They Learn, 2 Things They Already Knew But We Confirmed, and 1 Question They Still Have.
-If using the 3,2,1, Chart have students research their question if time permits.
+Leave readings about famous people who influenced history, videos, or supplemental textbook work in your middle school sub plans.
+If leaving a video, prepare questions ahead of time or have students complete a 3,2,1 Chart (3 New Things They Learned, 2 Things They Already Knew But Were Confirmed, and 1 Question They Still Have).
+If using the 3,2,1, Chart, have students research their question if time permits.

 - Canadian History Videos